-New residential development of 10 houses or more.
+• New residential developments of 10 houses or more.

-Other guidelines followed in the preparation of this report include 'Construction and Demolition Waste Management - a handbook for Contractors and Site Managers' published by FÁS and the Construction Industry Federation in 2002.
+Other guidelines followed in the preparation of this report include 'Construction and Demolition Waste Management - a handbook for Contractors and Site Managers'9 published by FÁS and the Construction Industry Federation in 2002.